About This Application Note

 While an .awd is in Tuning Mode (running), the entire layout can be profiled in real time.
 Profiling a running .awd will yield the following information:

-Memory usage and cycle consumption of complete system
+Overall memory usage and cycle consumption of the complete audio system signal flow

-Memory usage and cycle consumption of each module
+Memory usage and cycle consumption of each individual module in the audio system signal flow

 To profile a running .awd in real time, navigate to the ‘Tools > Profiling Running Layout’ menu in the Audio Weaver Designer toolbar while in Tuning Mode: